phsycologicalFudge/AvarionX-Android-Antivirus/README.md

 - No accounts required

 The app works fully offline, except when downloading malware definition updates or using optional cloud checks.

 ---

+### Detection stack

+ColourSwift Security uses a layered detection model:

+- **VX-Titanium**
+  The local, on-device scanning engine used for offline detection and analysis.

+- **VX-Titanium Threat Intelligence (VTTI)**
+  A cloud-assisted threat intelligence service used for hash-based malware lookups and classification.
+  No file contents are uploaded, only cryptographic hashes when cloud checks are enabled.

+---